Multi-Loss Learning for Speech Emotion Recognition with Energy-Adaptive Mixup and Frame-Level Attention: Method

 \subsection{Model architecture}

-As shown in Figure~\ref{fig:architecture}, our model integrates three core components: an energy-adaptive mixup (EAM) method, a frame-level attention module (FLAM), and a multi-loss learning (MLL) strategy.
-The EAM method enhances training data by generating mixed speech samples with varied energy levels based on Signal-to-Noise Ratio (SNR), providing richer emotional variations.
-The FLAM then refines temporal relationships between frames using a multi-head attention mechanism to focus on salient emotional cues.
-Finally, our MLL strategy optimizes the model by combining multiple specialized loss functions (KL-div, focal, center, and SupCon) to handle label distributions, difficult samples, and improve feature separability.
+As shown in Figure~\ref{fig:architecture}, our model integrates three core components: EAM, FLAM, and MLL strategy.
+The EAM method enriches the training corpus by generating mixed speech samples with varied energy levels based on signal-to-noise ratio (SNR) adjustments, which provides richer emotional variations.
+The FLAM then refines temporal relationships between frames using a multi-head attention pooling mechanism to focus on salient emotional cues.
+Finally, our MLL strategy jointly optimizes the model by combining multiple specialized loss functions (KL-div, focal, center, and SupCon) to handle label distributions, difficult samples, and improve feature separability.